Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 the rendering of the math even in terminal.

-For that matter technically this does not care as to whether the DocString is written in RST or Markdown; though I need to implement the later part.
-I believe though that some maintainers would be quite happy to use markdown whose syntax more users are familiar with.
+For that matter technically this does not care as to whether the DocString is written in RST or Markdown; though I need to implement the latter part.
+I believe though that some maintainers would be quite happy to use Markdown, the syntax of which more users are familiar with.

 <img alt="papyri navigation" src="/images/2021/05/papyri-nav.gif" class='center' >

-It supports navigation – here in terminal – where clicking or pressing enter on a link would bring you to the target page.
-In above gif you can see that many token of code example are also automatically type-inferred (thanks [Jedi](https://github.com/davidhalter/jedi)), and can also be clicked to navigate to their corresponding page.
+It supports navigation – here in a terminal – where clicking or pressing enter on a link would bring you to the target page.
+In the above gif you can see that many tokens of the code example are also automatically type-inferred (thanks [Jedi](https://github.com/davidhalter/jedi)), and can also be clicked on to navigate to their corresponding page.

 <img alt="papyri terminal-fig" src="/images/2021/05/papyri-terminal-fig.png" class='center' >

-Images are included, even in terminal when they are not inline but replaced by a button to open them in your preferred viewer (see the `Open with quicklook` in above screenshot).
+Images are included, even in the terminal when they are not inline but replaced by a button to open them in your preferred viewer (see the `Open with quicklook` in the above screenshot).

 # The future

-I'm working on a number of other features, in particular :
+I'm working on a number of other features, in particular:

  - rendering of narrative docs – for which I have a prototype,
- - automatic indexing of all the figures and plots –  working but slow right now.
+ - automatic indexing of all the figures and plots –  working but slow right now,
- - proper cross library reference and indexing without the need for intersphinx.
+ - proper cross-library referencing and indexing without the need for intersphinx.
-   For example, It is possible from the `numpy.linspace` page to see all pages that reference it, or use `numpy.linspace` in their example section (see previous image).
+   For example, it is possible from the `numpy.linspace` page to see all pages that reference it, or use `numpy.linspace` in their example section (see previous image).

 And many others, like showing a graph of the local references between functions, search, and preference configurability.
-I think this could also support many other desirable features, like user preferences (hide/show type annotation, deprecated directives, and custom coloration/syntax), though haven't started working on these, and I have some ideas on how this could be used to provide translations as well.
+I think this could also support many other desirable features, like user preferences (hide/show type annotation, deprecated directives, and custom color/syntax highlighting) - though I haven't started working on these.
+I do have some ideas on how this could be used to provide translations as well.

 Right now, is it not as fast and efficient as I would like to – though it's faster than running Sphinx on the fly – but requires some ahead of time processing.
-And it crashes in many places; it can render most of the documentation of Scipy, NumPy, xarray, IPython and scikit-image.
+And it crashes in many places; it can render most of the documentation of SciPy, NumPy, xarray, IPython and scikit-image.

 I encourage you to think about what features you are missing when using